Klasse-Digitale-Grafik/tutorials/Webfonts.md

 ## Finding webfonts

 ### Websafe fonts
 There is a group of typefaces that are most likely installed on every computer that uses a latin alphabet.
-These fonts are called websafe, because you can use them without worrying that the browser replaces it with another typeface.
-These include
+These fonts are called web safe, because you can use them without worrying that the browser replaces it with another typeface.
+These include:
 - Arial
 - Times New Roman
 - Courier New
 - [and more](https://www.w3schools.com/cssref/css_websafe_fonts.asp)

-### Webfonts services
+### Webfont services
 There are also services that let you directly embed fonts into your websites

 - [Google Fonts](https://font.google.com)
 - [Adobe Fonts](https://fonts.adobe.com)

-### Custom webfont
+### Custom webfonts
 Of course you can also provide custom font files.
 The modern way would be to have it in `woff2` or `woff` format, but `otf` and `ttf` often works as well.

 All modern type foundaries will offer their typefaces in these formats.
-You can also export webfonts from typedesign software like glyphs or Robofont.
+You can also export webfonts from typedesign software like Glyphs or Robofont.
 And then you can convert your regular desktop fonts to webfonts with tools like [Transfonter](https://transfonter.org).

 - [Open Source Webfonts](https://www.are.na/laurel-schwulst/open-source-web-fonts) curated by Laurel Schwulst